-Pinocytosis can define as a cellular mechanism where a cell intakes the extracellular fluid into the cytoplasm along with the suspended particles via pinocytic vesicles or pinosomes (<150 nm in diameter).
+Pinocytosis refers to a cellular mechanism where a cell intakes the extracellular fluid into the cytoplasm along with the suspended particles by forming pinocytic vesicles or pinosomes (<150 nm in diameter).
 In pinocytosis, cellular uptake can be selective or non-selective.
-Macropinocytosis and micropinocytosis (receptor-mediated) are the two mechanisms of pinocytosis, where a cell absorbs the extracellular material.
+Macropinocytosis and micropinocytosis (receptor-mediated) are the two mechanisms of pinocytosis, in which a cell absorbs the extracellular material.

 Process of Pinocytosis

-Macropinocytosis and micropinocytosis are the two standard methods, depending upon the vesicle size and the amount of extracellular fluid enter into the cell.
+Macropinocytosis and micropinocytosis are the two standard methods, depending upon the vesicle size and the amount of extracellular fluid that enters the cell.

-- A cell membrane ruffles when it finds the solute particles in the extracellular space.
-The signalling cascades include Rho-family GTPases that trigger the actin driven formation of membrane protrusions.
+- A cell membrane ruffles once it finds the solute particles in the extracellular space.
+The signalling cascades include Rho-family GTPases that trigger the actin-driven formation of membrane protrusions.

-- The contents of the plasma membrane go through extensive deformation and initially forms a cup-like structure.
+- The contents of the plasma membrane go through extensive deformation and initially exist as a cup-like structure.

-- Later, the distal ends of the cell membrane reconnect to form a big, phase bright macropinosome that having a diameter greater than 0.2-5 µm.
+- Later, the distal ends of the cell membrane reconnect to form a big and phase bright macropinosome (diameter greater than 0.2-5 µm).

-- Then the macropinosome undergoes maturation and fuses with the lysosome sac to form a mature, acidic and tubular macropinolysosome.
+- Afterwards, the macropinosome undergoes maturation and fuses with the lysosome sac to form a mature, acidic and tubular macropinolysosome.

-As macropinocytosis is a non-specific method, few pathogens may use macropinosome vesicle to reach their target cells.
+As macropinocytosis is a non-specific method, few pathogens may use macropinosome vesicles to reach their target cells.

-Example: E.coli produce Shiga toxin, which can enter the target cell through the micropinosome in order to cause gastrointestinal complications.
+Example: E.coli produce Shiga toxin, which enters the target cell through the micropinosome in order to cause gastrointestinal complications.

-In this method, the macromolecules bind to the cell surface receptors as a result of which the clathrin polymerizes around the cell membrane by the association of adaptor molecules.
-Clathrin can define as the triskelion molecules, which consists of one heavy and light chain with a molecular weight of 180 KDa and 35 KDa, respectively.
+Clathrins act as the triskelion molecules, consisting of one heavy and light chain with a molecular weight of 180 KDa and 35 KDa, respectively.

-Towards the terminal end of clathrin chains, a globular domain is present, and the centre of the clathrin molecule refers as a vertex.
+The terminal end of clathrin chains possesses a globular domain and the central part (vertex).
 A clathrin molecule appears as a “three-legged structure”.
-The adaptor molecules are generally of four types (AP-1, AP-2, AP-3 and AP-4), and these form a layer in between the clathrin lattice.
+AP-1, AP-2, AP-3 and AP-4 are the four typical adaptor molecules, forming a layer between the clathrin lattice.

 When a clathrin-coated bud forms, a cytosolic protein (dynamin) polymerizes over the neck of the invaginated pit.
 The dynamin protein releases complete clathrin-coated vesicle into the cytoplasm from the donor membrane by utilizing the energy derived from the GTP hydrolysis.

-The complete clathrin-coated vesicle will then fuse with the early endosome as a result of which the clathrin coating will be shredded off by a process called “Uncoating”.
-Later, the early endosome will mature and turn more acidic that will result in a detachment of the ligand molecule from the cell receptor.
-The receptor will remain inside the endosome and transport back to the bilayer cell membrane for the process of recycling.
+Then eventually, the complete clathrin-coated vesicle fuses with the early endosome.
+As a result, the clathrin coating will be shredded off by a process called “Uncoating”.
+Later, the early endosome matures, turns more acidic, and causes a detachment of a ligand molecule from the cell receptor.

-The ligand molecule residing inside the late endosome will then interfuse with the lysosome.
-Then, it will undergo degradation by the lysosomal enzymes.
-The lysosome will cause acidification of the ligand to break it down into simpler constituents and the undigested material will exocytose into the cell surrounding.
+Lysosomes generally cause acidification of the ligand to break it down into simpler constituents and expel the undigested material into the cell surrounding through an exocytosis mechanism.

 Pinocytosis performs the following primary tasks:

-- It controls the cell volume and surface area to prevent the cell shrinking and swelling.
+- It controls the cell volume and surface area to prevent cell shrinking and swelling.

-- It is a transportation method that involves the movement of macromolecules as well as micromolecules along with the extracellular fluid across the bilayer cell membrane.
+- It serves as a transportation method, which involves the movement of macromolecules and micromolecules along with the extracellular fluid across the bilayer cell membrane.

 - Pinocytosis provides the essentials nutrients and dissolved constituents to the cell through the degradation of macromolecules by the lysosomal enzymes.

-Therefore, we can conclude that the pinocytosis is an endocytosis mechanism that ingests the molecules of the extracellular matrix into the cytoplasm via a pinocytic vesicle.
-This method of membrane transportation is less specific than the phagocytosis, as it mediates bulk transport.
+Therefore, we can conclude that pinocytosis is an endocytosis mechanism that ingests the extracellular matrix molecules into the cytoplasm via pinocytic vesicles.
+This method of membrane transportation is less specific than phagocytosis, as it mediates bulk transport.

 Once the pinocytic vesicle pinches off from the bilayer cell membrane, it floats in the cytoplasm like a bubble.
 The vesicle can be passed undisturbed from one to the other cell, or it may fuse with the endocytic sac to release the dissolved nutrients into the cytoplasm so that the cell may utilize it.